Table of Contents

 Married

-When you're married, you can claim spousal benefits based on your partner's work history.
-To be eligible to collect, you need to be at least 62 and have been married for at least a year.
-If you have a child who's under 18, however, that one-year marriage requirement is waived.
+If you are married, you may be able to claim spousal benefits based on your partner’s work history.
+To qualify, you must be at least 62 years old and have been married for at least one year.
+If you have a child under age 18, the one-year requirement does not apply.

 Unmarried

-If you're unmarried, you can claim your Social Security benefits based on your employment history.
-The amount you can collect is based on the number of credits you have accrued while working, as well as the Social Security taxes you have paid.
-The earnings are adjusted for inflation and are an average of the 35-year period when you earned the most.
+If you are unmarried, your benefits are based on your own work history.
+The amount you receive depends on the number of credits you have earned and the Social Security taxes you have paid.
+Your benefit is calculated using your highest-earning 35 years, adjusted for inflation.

 Divorced or Widowed